Flux-periodic oscillations in proximitized core-shell nanowires: INTRODUCTION

-In the past decades, periodicity of magneto-oscillations has been broadly discussed in relation to doubly connected mesoscopic systems, both normal conducting\cite{Zhu_95} and superconducting \cite{Yang_61}.
-In normal conducting rings, the periodicity is commonly $\Phi^N_0=h/e$, whereas in conventional superconductors it is found in terms of the flux quantum, $\Phi^ {SC}_0=h/2e$.
-Periodicity of $h/2e$ is however also found in magnetoresistance oscillations of disordered normal conducting metal rings \cite{Fourcade_86,Qiming_86,Pannatier_85,AAS_81} and in systems with a spin gap \cite{Seidel_05}.
-Fractionalized flux-quantum periodicity has been measured in disordered superconducting cylinders as well as in spin-triplet superconductors \cite{Xu_2020,Yasui_2017,Cai_13,Nazarov_89,Geshkenbein_87}.
-As opposed to spin singlet pairing, where the pair has total angular momentum 0, spin-triplet pairing has angular momentum 1 and is also known as $p-$wave superconductivity, in analogy with the angular momentum difference between $s$- and $p$-orbitals of atoms.
-Such-odd parity pairing is intrinsic to topological superconductors \cite{Sato_2017,Fu_2010} and plays a prominent part in the realization of Majorana Zero Modes \cite{Review_Agauado,Review_Beenakker,Liu_2017,Stanescu_2013,Alicea_2012,Lutchyn2010}.
 Flux-periodicity is considered to be an experimental signature that can probe the underlying pairing symmetry of superconducting systems \cite{Tsuei_1996}.
+Periodicity of $h/2e$ is however found in magnetoresistance oscillations of disordered normal conducting metal rings \cite{Fourcade_86,Qiming_86,Pannatier_85,AAS_81} and in systems with a spin gap \cite{Seidel_05}.
+Conversely, $h/e$ periodicity has been shown to emerge in magneto-oscillations of the current density in superconducting square loops\cite{Zha_2012,Loder2008}.
+Furthermore, fractionalized flux-quantum periodicity has been measured in disordered superconducting cylinders, as well as spin-triplet superconductors \cite{Xu_2020,Yasui_2017,Cai_13,Nazarov_89,Geshkenbein_87}.
 Triplet pairing has been linked to the formation of half-quantum vortices in p-wave superconductors \cite{Ivanov_2001}, Bose-Einstein condensates \cite{Seo_2015,Manni_2012} and Superfluid Helium-III \cite{Autti_2016,Volovik_1987}.
-Flux-periodicity has been considered to derive from off-diagonal long range order \cite{Nieh_95,Yang_1962} where multi-component order parameters lead to fractionalized vortices \cite{Rampp_2022}.
-Vortices with an arbitrary fraction of the flux quantum have been shown exists in two-gap superconductors \cite{Babaev_2002}.
+Flux-periodicity has been hypothesized to derive from off-diagonal long range order \cite{Nieh_95,Yang_1962} where multi-component order parameters lead to fractionalized vortices \cite{Rampp_2022}.
+Vortices with an arbitrary fraction of the flux quantum have been shown to exist in two-gap superconductors \cite{Babaev_2002}.
 Fractional flux quanta have also been demonstrated for looped solenoids \cite{Melo_96}.
+Clearly, various factors can influence flux-periodicity in a wide range of mesoscopic systems.
+A common thread is mixed pairing leading to nonintegral flux values \cite{Scwartz_65,Schwartz_64}.